Automation

 Multi-channel order consolidation

-Orders from B2B portal, EDI, phone, and reps all flow into one place with consistent state tracking — no more hunting across systems for order status.
+Orders from Ecommerce portals, EDI, phone, and reps all flow into one place with consistent state tracking — no more hunting across systems for order status.

 Intelligent fulfillment routing